 When children are a part of the worshipping community, congregations should ensure that children sit in family groups and that young children remain close to the parent or guardian to ensure that physical distancing is maintained and risk to others is reduced.

-If, in areas covered by levels 0-2, Sunday school is provided at the same time as worship and the children and young people are in a separate part of the church building from worshippers throughout (i.e. dropped off and collected before and after worship), then children attending Sunday School are not included in the maximum number of individuals allowed to attend worship set by the Kirk Session, based on the PDBC for that area of the building.
+If,in areas covered by levels 0-3, Sunday school is provided at the same time as worship and the children and young people are in a separate part of the church building from worshippers throughout (i.e. dropped off and collected before and after worship), then children attending Sunday School are not included in the maximum numberof individualsallowed to attend worshipset by the Kirk Session, based on the PDBC for that area of the building.
 The principles relating to the safe access and egress of the church building must be followed.
-The maximum number of children who would be able to participate in Sunday school or other faith-based education is 30 and this number includes the teacher, volunteers and helpers.
+The maximum number of individuals who would be able to participate in Sunday school or other faith-based education is based on the ability to maintain physical distancing (1m)for all users of the space (between adults, between children over 12 years and between adults and these children) and should not exceed a congregations PDBC.
+Facilitators will also count in relation to the capacity of the building.
+Under 5's do not count within the calculations.
+This number includes the teacher, volunteers and helpers.

-Should a congregation wish to operate a creche during worship where either parents stay with their child or drop them off to be looked after, it should be noted that under 5s do not count towards overall numbers; however, the number of adults who can attend is set at a maximum of 10 in levels 3 and 2, and 15 in levels 1 and 0.
+Should a congregation wish to operate a creche during worship where either parents stay with their child or drop them off to be looked after, it should be noted that under 5s do not count towards overall numbers; however, the number of adults who can attend is set at a maximum.
 No creche facilities should be operating in areas covered by protection level 4.

 Congregations must ensure that overall numbers in their PDBC are not breached as this now constitutes an offence.
 This means that if more than one group meet at a time, in addition to worship, each group must be located in its own discreet space with separate entrance and exit, toilet and gathering area to ensure that crossover between groups does not occur.
 It is not acceptable to have two groups in adjoining internal halls should the overall numbers be greater than the maximum above.